Angelov1/Java-Basics/README.md

 🛠️ ALL PROJECTS ARE BUILT WITH:

-Proggramming language i have used is Java.
+Programming language i have used is Java.

 ![image](https://user-images.githubusercontent.com/117378467/203246326-9c6d477c-ab80-4a4d-bcf6-803deba416df.png)  ![image](https://user-images.githubusercontent.com/117378467/203246863-a4b8f58b-cdf4-4377-a41e-13b275fc8217.png)